-Staff is tentatively scheduled to move out of the Johnston Recreation Center at the end of April, with all programs and program staff out of the building by May.
+As stated previously, staff is tentatively scheduled to move out of the building at the end of April, with all programs and program staff out of the building by May.

 The registration desk, along with Finance & Human Resources, are being relocated to the Museum, 108 S. Bloomingdale Road.
 Staff will occupy Gallery II with a makeshift front desk situated in the lobby area.
 Gallery I will continue to remain open for exhibitions and/or rental.
 This location will serve as the information technology and phone systems hub for the District during the renovation of the JRC.

 Additionally, registration will be taken in the Westfield Gymnasium Office, June through August.
 Westfield will serve as the home base for summer camps, and pool passes also may be purchased at Westfield this summer.

 Recreation department staff, along with marketing and communications as well as some part-time staff, will occupy a small space at Stratford Square Mall.
 Specifically, storefront F2 upstairs near where Macy’s operated.

 An additional programming space at Stratford Square has been added in H23.
 This space has already begun hosting yoga, martial arts and drama classes.

 Beginning Fall 2018, preschool classes and before and after school for preschool and kindergarten will move to Bloomingdale Church, 264 Glen Ellyn Road in Bloomingdale.

 More information on location of classes and programs will be publicized as it becomes available.
 Stay tuned to www.bloomingdaleparks.org and follow us on social media (Facebook, Twitter and Instagram).